aldrin-labs/ramm-sui/README.md

 # ramm-sui

-This repository hosts an implementation of a RAMM in Sui Move.
+This repository hosts an implementation of the RAMM in Sui Move.
+Here is the whitepaper describing the Rebalancing Automated Market Maker: https://aldrin.com/RAMM-whitepaper.pdf

+At present, the repository contains the following:
-At present, there are 2 Sui Move packages:
+* 2 Sui Move packages:
-* `ramm-sui` contains an implementation for the RAMM, which is ongoing work.
+  1.  `ramm-sui` contains an implementation for the RAMM, which is ongoing work.
-* `ramm-misc` has a faucet with tokens useful for testnet development/testing
+  2.  `ramm-misc` has a faucet with tokens useful for testnet development/testing
-  - it also has a simple demo that showcases price information querying from [Switchboard](https://app.switchboard.xyz/sui/testnet) aggregators
+      - this Move library also has a simple demo that showcases price information querying from [Switchboard](https://app.switchboard.xyz/sui/testnet) aggregators
+  3. a Rust crate that uses the Sui Rust SDK to automate the RAMM deployment process

 ## Table of contents
 1. [RAMM in Sui Move](#ramm-sui-ramm-in-sui-move)